Md-Ruhul-Amin-Rony/BankApp-withcsharp/README.md

 But i could easily make this App by using OOP concept also which i did for myself.
 Where i have made a "User Class" for making static user where i used a 'List<Account> accounts' for making different amount of accounts for each user.
 Then i have created a "Account Class" and to show the 'Transactions' i have chosen a 'List<Transaction>' property on 'Account class' and then  i made a 'Transaction class' with related properties.

   I have tried this same app by using Clean Architecture also.
-Where i have made diiferent folder for making different class and i have used "Dependency Injektion" and i made it more dynamic.
+Where i have made diiferent folder for making different class and i have used "Dependency Injektion" and "Hosting"  and i made it more dynamic where we can create account and transfer amount between different users.